 - 4.1 In the absence of government guidance and but taking account of evidence arising from inspectors reports into Local Plans, along with the timescale for producing the City Plan, the City Council took a pragmatic approach to addressing the Duty to Cooperate issue by considering all the possible housing market areas detailed above, which led to some duplication. - 4.2 A Coastal West Sussex Partnership (CWSP) had previously been set up to strengthen the coastal economy.
 The CWSP brings together business and the public sector to work across traditional boundaries and form the foundations of future infrastructure and growth.
 This existing partnership has been used to address Duty to Cooperate issues (see section 5 below) and a member level Coastal West Sussex Strategic Planning Board has been set up.
-Lead planning members for all the constituent authorities sit on the board, however the Board has no powers and decisions made have to be ratified by the individual authorities. - 4.3 Additionally, the City Council has instigated a series of meetings specifically to address the Duty to Cooperate, to which all Local Planning Authorities that comprise the alternative potential SHMA detailed above in paragraph 3.4 were invited.
-These meetings facilitated constructive cooperation with the other authorities, in addition to existing mechanisms of cooperation such as consultation responses.
-The meetings were held with the purpose of establishing an overall picture of housing need over the sub-region and whether any LPAs had capacity to accommodate unmet demand from areas that were unable to meet their own needs, in particular Brighton & Hove.
+Lead planning members for all the constituent authorities sit on the board, however the Board has no powers and decisions made have to be ratified by the individual authorities.

-10 South East Plan (2009), diagram H1.
+&lt;sup>12 South East Plan (2009), diagram H1

-11 Brighton & Hove Strategic Housing Market Assessment, DTZ (2008), paras 2.10 and 2.11.
+&lt;sup>13 Brighton & Hove Strategic Housing Market Assessment, DTZ (2008), paras 2.10 and 2.11

-12 Coastal West Sussex Strategic Housing Market Assessment Update, GL Hearn (2012), para 2.34
+&lt;sup>14 Coastal West Sussex Strategic Housing Market Assessment Update, GL Hearn (2012), para 2.34

-13 Coastal West Sussex Strategic Housing Market Assessment Update, GL Hearn (2012), para 2.10
+&lt;sup>15 Coastal West Sussex Strategic Housing Market Assessment Update, GL Hearn (2012), para 2.10